whatrocks/fahrenheit-52/pages/stories/el-codigo-de-los-estados-unidos.md

 “Just like my grandmam took hers.
 Okay, sit, sit.”

-Jo Ann and Moran faced each other at the vinyl table.
-Moran took a small sip and coughed.
+Jo Ann and Moray faced each other at the vinyl table.
+Moray took a small sip and coughed.

 “Madam President-Elect, thank you for this tea.
 It is lovely tea.
 But we need to urgently get you to a secure location.
 I’m authorized to let you know that there is a situation emerging.
 The Lunar State is not accepting the election results.
 The Pentacle is expected to brief you in twenty minutes.”